kanaka/wac/README.md

 ./wac test/arith.wasm mul 7 8
 ```

-wac also supports a very simple REPL that runs commands in the form of
+wac also supports a very simple REPL (read-eval-print-loop) mode that
-`FUNC ARG...`:
+runs commands in the form of `FUNC ARG...`:

 ```
 ./wac --repl test/arith.wasm